Retiree’s second act is a coffeehouse ministry

 In the summer of 2021, Brown attended the Texas Coffee School, a three-day master class on starting a coffee shop.
 The class offered hands-on coffee education and barista training.
 The coffee school brought clarity to the project’s vision.
 As Brown learned the techniques of making lattes and cappuccinos, she also learned the high costs of specialty drinks.

 Brown returned to Martinsburg and shared her findings.
-It was decided that the coffeehouse would be niche for freshly ground, fair trade coffee at a reasonable price and not a specialty coffee shop.
-They would also offer a variety of teas, sodas, iced coffees and precooked baked goods and be open six days a week, morning through early evening.
+It was decided that the coffeehouse would be niche for freshly ground, fair trade coffee at a reasonable price.
+They would be open six days a week, morning through early evening.
 The coffee shop would not offer free food or drink.
 Instead, staff and volunteers would learn how to direct patrons to local agencies that provide food, housing and substance abuse treatment.

 In December 2021, the team received a second grant, which provided the startup funds for the business.
 They leased a space in downtown Martinsburg for the coffee shop and incorporated as Community Cup Coffee & More LLC.
 Brown and her husband, John, have spent hours ordering equipment, refinishing floors, choosing paint colors, meeting with city officials and selecting a contractor.
 The years of hard work and discernment have not diminished Brown’s joy in opening a coffee shop.